Author’s Tools

 Graphs

-The sines, spectra etc. in the DSP-chapter are now (3’rd edition) generated in Python.
+The sines, spectra etc. in the DSP-chapter of Embedded Software for the IoT are now (3’rd edition) generated in Python.
 This is a major change from the earlier editions.
 One good reason for the use of Python is that it is free.
 This should make it more interesting for the reader to toy around with the code listed in the book (also found at the downloads page).
-As Python is also used for network simulations this gives a better flow in the book.
+As Python is also used for network simulations in the same book, this gives a better flow in the book.
 The graphs in the SPC-chapter are generated in Excel.

 Screen-Shots